Interactive Fountain Plaza

 In fall 2006, the Perry Harvey, Sr. Park Advisory Committee also met monthly for a year to come to agreement on the names of prominent local business and cultural leaders from the Central Park/Central Avenue community, national influences, and significant events to be celebrated in the new park design.
 The list was to be used developing meaningful outdoor cultural and musical history displays throughout the new park design.
 At the end of the process, the Committee approved a list of names and dates of important people and events that warranted special recognition in the park redevelopment plan.

-The walkway will highlight the history and rich culture of Central Avenue, giving visitors a window into another time in Tampa.
+The History Walk will highlight the history and rich culture of Central Avenue, giving visitors a window into another time in Tampa.

 The public's input